Cuisinart CBK-200 Bread Machine

 Whatever you do, do not buy a refurbished Cuisanart CBK200 machine & do not buy one through Ebay!
 I paid $80 for it & received it on July 10.
 On August 15 it quit working altogether.

 I am a very experienced bread machine baker & all-around cook.
-This was my 4th machine in about 20 years.
-My previous machines were Toastmasters which were all excellent.
+This was my 4th bread machine in about 20 years.
+My previous bread machines were Toastmasters which were all excellent.

 The first three loaves (white & wheat) were okay.
 The next was Banana Walnut Loaf, per their recipe—the Quick Bread/cake cycle.
 It burned at least 3/4″ deep on the bottom and both sides.
 Thinking perhaps there was an error in the recipe book, I baked a second loaf using the Sweet Bread cycle.
 Since I had trouble with the previous loaf, I watched it very carefully.
 It also began burning.
 When it cooked enough that I could remove it from the pan I did, then finished cooking it in my oven which took another 40 minutes.
 Then last Saturday, Aug 15, it started humming loudly & quit working altogether.